-You are responsible for paying the following Copayment and/or Coinsurance amounts at the time of purchase, if the Pharmacy submits the claim electronically.
-Your Copayment and/or Coinsurance will be applied toward the In-Network Out-of-Pocket Maximum as further specified in the Understanding Your Benefits Section.
+After You meet the In-Network Deductible, You are responsible for paying the following Coinsurance amounts at the time of purchase, if the Pharmacy submits the claim electronically.
+However, You do not need to meet any Deductible when You fill a prescription for insulin or for medications specifically designated as preventive for treatment of chronic diseases that are on the Optimum Value Medication List found on the Claims Administrator's Web site or by calling Customer Service.
+Your Coinsurance will be applied toward the In-Network Out-of-Pocket Maximum.

-You are not responsible for any Copayment and/or Coinsurance when You fill prescriptions for:
+You are not responsible for any Coinsurance when You fill prescriptions for:

-- Medically Necessary Prescription Medications for management of a pregnant Claimant's diabetes from the date of conception through six weeks postpartum for each pregnancy; - women's contraceptive methods that are not covered in the Preventive Care and Immunizations benefit; or - medications intended to treat opioid overdose that are on the Naloxone Value List found on the Claims Administrator's Web site or by contacting Customer Service.
+- women's contraceptive methods that are not covered in the Preventive Care and Immunizations benefit; or - medications intended to treat opioid overdose that are on the Naloxone Value List found on the Claims Administrator's Web site or by calling Customer Service.